tomiwa-adesanya/Arduino-Seven-Segment-Display/README.md

   * Arduino Uno

 First of all download the [zip file](), and install it with an Arduino IDE.
-Click [how to install arduino libraries](#how-to-install-an-arduino-library-in-arduino-ide) to learn how to do so.
+Navigate to [how to install arduino libraries](#how-to-install-an-arduino-library-in-arduino-ide) to learn how to do so.

 Within your Arduino sketch: